IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    over underlay service paths within the network slice.

-   This document describes a YANG data model for configuring customer intent topologies for network slices using IETF technologies defined in RFC YYYY.
+   This document describes a YANG data model for configuring customer intent topologies for network slices using IETF technologies defined in {{!RFC9543}}.

-   [RFC EDITOR NOTE: Please replace RFC YYYY with the RFC number of draft-ietf-teas-ietf-network-slices once it has been published.

 --- middle